datar/low-latency-system/index.md

 - [Redhat Linux Performance Tuning Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/performance_tuning_guide/index)
 **An essential manual of tuning Linux OS.** Concepts and tools are introduced in this article.
 It's a perfect entry of performance optimization.
 It works with RHEL and Centos.
 Other distributions may have different toolchains.
 But the concepts are similar.
 Please select the right version number for your system.

-- [Low Latency Performance Tuning for Red Hat Enterprise Linux 7](https://access.redhat.com/articles/1323793) Based on concepts introduced in the article above, this article focuses on how to get low latency.
-To access this article needs a Red Hat account.
+- [Low Latency Performance Tuning for Red Hat Enterprise Linux 7](https://access.redhat.com/articles/1323793) Based on concepts introduced in the article above, this article focuses on achieving low latency.
+Accessing this article requires a Red Hat account.

-- [Red Hat Enterprise Linux Network Performance Tuning Guide](https://access.redhat.com/articles/1391433) How to tune network stack in Linux kernel.
-Most of low latency trading system use kernel bypass to reduce network latency.
+- [Red Hat Enterprise Linux Network Performance Tuning Guide](https://access.redhat.com/articles/1391433) How to tune the network stack in the Linux kernel.
+Most low-latency trading systems use kernel bypass to reduce network latency.

 - Talks on Redhat Summit: Performance analysis and tuning of Red Hat Enterprise Linux, This talk series shows how engineers think about performance tuning and their practices.
     - Videos: [2018 Part 1](https://www.redhat.com/en/about/videos/summit-2018-performance-analysis-and-tuning-red-hat-enterprise-linux-part-1), [2018 Part 2](https://www.redhat.com/en/about/videos/summit-2018-performance-analysis-and-tuning-red-hat-enterprise-linux-part-2)
     - [Notes of 2015 talk](https://github.com/major/redhat-summit-2015-notes/blob/master/2015-06-24/Performance%20Analysis%20and%20Tuning%20of%20Red%20Hat%20Enterprise%20Linux.md)

 ## System tuning guides from server vendors
-Server vendors have their tuning guides.
-Generally, a tuning guide from a server vendor contains similar sections which are hardware tuning, OS tuning, network tuning, benchmark test, etc. In a hardware tuning section, there would be some options about turning on high performance mode on a server.
-Some subtle differences would be in OS tuning section.
+Server vendors provide their own tuning guides.
+Generally, these guides contain similar sections: hardware tuning, OS tuning, network tuning, and benchmark tests.
+Hardware tuning sections typically cover enabling high-performance mode on servers.
+Subtle differences can be found in the OS tuning sections.

 ### HP
 - [Configuring and tuning HP ProLiant Servers for low-latency applications](https://support.hpe.com/hpsc/doc/public/display?docLocale=en_US&docId=emr_na-c01804533)